 - When conservatives say that enforced mask-wearing takes away our “basic rights” and “our fundamental liberties,” are they referring to natural rights that are true at all times and all places, or positive rights that have emerged under our contingent legal framework?

 - In most other issues, conservatives tend towards the values of localism, as they defend the rights of villages, counties, and states to make their own laws.
 Part of being conservative is a deep distrust of top-down policies that use federal regulations to restrict local autonomy.
 In the case of mask-wearing mandates, these have all emerged from cities, counties, and states that have used their own local governments to make policies.
-Yet conservatives have been saying these local governments don’t have any right to make such laws, that it goes against our democracy, and that such mandates are unconstitutional.
+Yet conservatives I have spoken to have been saying these local governments don’t have any right to make such laws, that it goes against our democracy, and that such mandates are unconstitutional.
 Some would even like to see the Executive Branch nullify these local laws.
 How is this consistent with the conservative tradition of defending local autonomy?